AuReMe/aucome/README.rst

 To run annotation based reconstruction, you need to install Pathway Tools.
 This tool is available at the `Pathway Tools <http://bioinformatics.ai.sri.com/ptools/>`__ website.
-A command in the package install the tools:
+A command in the package install the tool:

 .. code:: sh